Stay in touch

-You will usually have some or all of the lymph nodes removed with the breast tissue.
+You will usually have some or all of the lymph nodes under the arm removed with the breast tissue.

 You might feel self-conscious about your chest area, for example if you’re in a communal changing room, particularly at first.

 If you continue to feel uncomfortable about looking at your body, you may find it helpful to speak to a counsellor.
 Your GP or breast care nurse should be able to arrange this for you.